 - Near a safe window with suitable decals or other steps to minimize bird collisions.
 This will give you great views while keeping the birds safe.

-- Within 10-15 feet of safety.
+- Within 10 to 15 feet of safety.
 Hanging feeders near a brush pile or dense shrubbery will give these delicate birds a safe space to retreat if they feel threatened.

 - From a deck railing with an extendable arm.
 Specialized hangers can attach to a deck railing for convenient hanging in an area where you can easily watch and reach the feeders.